B’nai Mitzvah

-Beth El’s Fiterman B’nai Mitzvah program seeks to raise students, knowledgeable of, inspired by, and committed to, Jewish tradition, for that is truly what “bar/bat mitzvah” means.
+Beth El’s Fiterman B’ Mitzvah program seeks to raise learners knowledgeable of, inspired by, and committed to Jewish tradition, for that is truly what “bar/bat/b’ mitzvah” means.
 In the course of the program, students and their families become well versed in synagogue services and form deep ties to each other and to our community.
 Click here for additional description of the mission and goals of the program.

 B’nai Mitzvah are typically celebrated on Shabbat morning at Beth El.
-We also offer alternative arrangements and provide training for students celebrating in Israel.
-Learning takes place in our 5th-7th grade Shabbat morning program (TaRBuT), on some Sunday mornings in the 6th and 7th grade years (Torah Plus) and requires home practice.
-To put these b’nai mitzvah studies in context, students are expected to either attend the Heilicher Minneapolis Jewish Day School (a full time Jewish day school) or our religious school, (K-1st grade at Beth El on Shabbat morning; 2nd-8th grade at Talmud Torah on weekday afternoons and/or Sunday mornings).
+We also offer alternative arrangements and provide training for learners celebrating in Israel.
+Learning takes place in our 5th-7th grade Shabbat morning program (TaRBuT) and on select Sunday mornings in the 6th and 7th grade years.
+Home practice is encouraged allows learners to progress with confidence.
+To put these b’ mitzvah studies in context, students are expected to either attend the Heilicher Minneapolis Jewish Day School (a full time Jewish day school) or our religious school (K-1st grade at Beth El on Shabbat morning; 2nd-8th grade at Talmud Torah on weekday afternoons and/or Sunday mornings).

 Contact Information: